Gerry O'Sullivan (media)

-Gerrard "Gerry" O'Sullivan (born 1969 in London) is a British television executive, who has held a number of executive media roles at BSkyB, BBC, Fox News, ABC, Deutsche Telekom and Digicel TV.
+Gerrard "Gerry" O'Sullivan (born 1964 in London) is a television executive, who has held a number of executive media roles at BSkyB, BBC, Fox News, ABC, Deutsche Telekom and Digicel TV.
 In 2009 The Telegraph described him as "one of the most influential Britons in technology" and in 2010 Wired named him a "TV pioneer" in their annual survey of the UK's top 100 digital power brokers.

 Career

 O'Sullivan started his media career in 1985 as a broadcast engineer at the BBC.
 He became a senior studio and outside broadcast director of BBC Breakfast, BBC One O'Clock News, BBC Six O'Clock News, BBC Nine O'Clock News, Newsnight, and The Money Programme.
 He was the launch director of the BBC's first live virtual set programme: Working Lunch nominated for an RTS award.

 In 1992, he moved to Sydney and was Head of Production for Australia's first 24-hour news channel TNC.

 In 1995, he moved to New York to become CTO of WBIS.

 In 1997, he moved to the newly established Fox News Channel as CTO.

 In 2000 he moved back to the UK to work for BSKYB eventually being promoted to Director of Strategic Product Development.

 In 2010 he was asked to lead Deutsche Telekom TV and OTT digital media business with over five million IPTV subscribers.

 In 2014 -15, as Interim CEO for Digicel's TV group, he launched a number of next generation cloud based IPTV and quad play services throughout the Caribbean, South America and the Pacific.

 In 2017, O'Sullivan was asked to join the board of directors for Piksel, a cloud based video services company.

 In 2018, O'Sullivan joined Eutelsat as Executive Vice President, Global TV and Video.

 In 2021, O'Sullivan joined FIFA as Director, Digital Product Development.